 How much does a website cost?

-Below is in an article written by execustionists.com a leading web design agency based in Marina Del Rey, CA. These numbers do not reflect the costs of having Jetmedia NC design a website for you.
-However, it does cover a lot of what goes into a design and what the market value is for a professional web presence from a leading agency.
+Below is in an article written by execustionists.com a leading web design agency based in Marina Del Rey, CA. These numbers do not reflect the costs of having JetMedia NC design a website for you.
+However, it does cover a lot of what goes into the design and what the market value is for a professional web presence from a leading agency.

 Business owners are obviously confused by the wide difference in cost estimates provided by web development agencies, ranging widely from as little as $4,000 to over $100,000.
-For 2016, we are going to take a more interactive approach to help answer the website cost riddle.
+We are going to take a more interactive approach to help answer the website cost riddle.